 Several years after CAI’s founding, Greg Mortenson would co-author Three Cups of Tea, an account of his experiences in Pakistan.
 The book, a New York Times best-seller, and its sequel Stones into Schools, catapulted CAI into the global spotlight, giving the charity a powerful platform to advocate for peace through education.

 Though Mortenson and Hoerni had no way of knowing when they first created the organization, CAI would change the lives of hundreds of thousands of people.
 Over two decades, CAI’s programs and projects have expanded into other far-flung regions of Afghanistan, Pakistan, and Tajikistan, many of them too dangerous or isolated for other organizations to reach.

 CAI has been successful in these areas because it maintains that the best method for sustainable, widespread change is to initiate projects requested by the community – ask communities what they need, don’t tell them.
 This philosophy has proven effective time and time again.
-To date, the organization has initiated over 400 projects, and hundreds of new requests for help cross our desks every day.
+To date, the organization has initiated over 400 projects, and we receive new requests for help all the time.
 We look forward to tackling these future projects, because we truly believe the surest path to peace it through education.
 With education we can change the world, one child at a time.